Mymysya/Tij4-maven/README.md

 ### Motivation
 The book 'Thinking in Java' is an excellent resource for learning Java.
 This github project simply aims to move the Source Code for the book to a Maven project, thereby making it very easy for learners to import it into their IDEs and begin exploring.
-Personally, I wasn't able to get the Ant build to work, because the build xmls inside the packages had all restrictions that they would only get built if Java SE 5 was present.
-I had SE7 to start, and like me, I believe most of the learners would have updated their JDK to updated versions.
-So instead of modifying the build xmls, I thought it would be better to simply migrate the code to a Maven project.